asmuth/clip/README.md

 processing parts were removed, leaving only the plotting code.
 However, as a consequence, most of the search queries for the project name would return outdated information, resulting in a generally confusing and stale-feeling situation.
-The best solution seemed to be to rename the project and so, after going a few other candidates (about which people complained), we finally settled on 'clip', since it was short, pronounceable, easy to remember and unencumbered.
+The best solution seemed to be to rename the project and so it was renamed to "clip".

 License